 Jesup is a somewhat small city located in the state of Georgia.
 With a population of 9,633 people and four constituent neighborhoods, Jesup is the 86th largest community in Georgia.

 Jesup is an extremely ethnically-diverse city.
 The people who call Jesup home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jesup residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jesup include Irish, German, Polish, and African.
+Important ancestries of people in Jesup include Irish, German, Polish, and French .

 The most common language spoken in Jesup is English.
 Other important languages spoken here include Spanish and French Creole.